 Many recent operator IoT efforts have focused on consumer devices.
 The IIoT market provides different challenges, market drivers and opportunities than the consumer aspect of the IoT.
-As a result, we’ve seen different sets of hardware vendors, end-users and use cases emerging.
+As a result, we’ve seen different sets of hardware vendors, end-users and Applications emerging.
 However, the operators remain the constant provider of the underlying cellular connectivity that all devices will operate with.

 Looking to the Future